-FabFilter Saturn contains one set of controls to adjust the currently selected frequency bands.
+bands in the display.
 When only one band is used, it will be selected by default and the controls are linked to this single band.
 Once you have multiple

 From left to right, the following parameters are available: